What Does a Serious Website Cost in Australia?

 Security Patches and Maintenance

 Someone needs to keep the software updated.
-If you are on WordPress, that means core updates, plugin updates, PHP version updates, and database maintenance.
+If you are on WordPress, that means core and plugin updates alongside PHP version bumps, with database maintenance on top.
 Ignoring this is how sites get hacked.

 SSL Renewal